 • Good candidates are motivated, independent workers; have some skill in plant identification and good observation skills; and are adventurous.

-• Ability to collect and organize scientific data and filing field forms in a timely manner.
+• Ability to collect and organize scientific data and to file field forms in a timely manner.

-• Computer proficiency is required for communication and submitting field forms.
+• Computer proficiency is required for communications and submitting field forms.

-• The physical ability to hike in uneven terrain and varying weather conditions.
+• Physical ability to hike in uneven terrain and varying weather conditions.

-• The ability to work independently or with a team of other volunteers.
+• Ability to work independently or with a team of other volunteers.

 • Ability to travel some distance to survey sites and endure possible long days in the field.
 A vehicle is essential for a lot of the work our volunteers do.

 HOW TO APPLY

-Interested applicants with botanical knowledge who are outside of eastern Massachusetts are encouraged to apply.
-All who are interested must apply and be accepted into the program before attending a training session, due to the sensitive nature of rare plant data and data security agreements we have with each state’s Natural Heritage.
+Interested applicants with botanical knowledge and are outside of Eastern Massachusetts are encouraged to apply.
+All who are interested must apply and be accepted into the program before attending a training session due to the sensitive nature of rare plant data and data security agreements we have with each state’s Natural Heritage.

 New England Wild Flower Society